JakariaMods/SE2VR/README.md

 **Please note that this plugin does not auto-update, and is likely to break between updates.**

-Settings can be configured at the following path after the first run:

-%appdata%\SpaceEngineers2\AppData\EngineOptions\OpenVROptions

 # Supported controllers

 * Valve Index (Mapped, recommended)